Are you suffering from depression, weight gain, hot flashes, or menstrual irregularities?

 After all, symptoms such as depression and weight gain can be attributed to many other conditions, not just changes in your hormones.

 It may surprise you to know that most women are diagnosed with menopause simply from symptoms alone and based on their age.

 While this may work for some women, it doesn’t necessarily work for all.

-Especially those who are going through early menopause or in whom their symptoms are not "typical".
+Especially those who are going through early menopause or whose symptoms are not “typical”.

 That’s where lab testing steps in.

 Is it possible to test for and diagnose if you are in menopause?